“Sorry, But Your Son Has Autism”

 This is a modified version of an article that first appeared on the blog, Silly Mummy.

-The views expressed in this story are those of the author(s) and do not necessarily represent the views of the NLM Family Foundation.
+The views expressed in this paper are those of the author(s) and do not necessarily represent the views of the NLM Family Foundation.